People are always interested in the origins of the esoteric, and all that is part of human nature is one.

 Think of our world now.
-Now we have many who take up production, and many who are ultimate users, but hardly few are there involved with familiarization and supply of goods and services.
-Reason is very clear, both transportation, and communication have become fairly simple tasks, given the progress we have made in such areas.
-If there are any, who still cling on to the old tasks of familiarization or supply of goods, they are looked down upon by our society, as someone who profiteers, called commission agents.
+Now we have many who take up production and many who remain ultimate users, but few are involved with familiarization and supply of goods and services.
+The reason why, is very clear: Both transportation and communication have become fairly simple tasks, given the progress we have made in such areas.
+If there are any who still cling on to the old tasks of familiarization or supply of goods, they are looked down upon by our society as profiteers, called commission agents.
 If things are in short supply, or if they are priced high, those following such professions stand to bear the brunt.

 Something similar is awaiting politicians.
-In yesterday’s world, people were neither educated enough, nor well informed about their rights and duties as a member of society.
-In fact, they were not fully aware of their role in society, nor had the society crossed the evolving stage and reached a semblance of maturity with more or less defined roles for its members.
-Politicians came to fill that gap, and acted as a bridge between the citizenry which was fairly ignorant about the arms of government, which was at a distance from the citizens.
+In yesterday’s world, people were neither educated enough nor well informed about their rights and duties as members of society.
+In fact, neither were they fully aware of their role in society, nor had the society crossed the evolving stage and reached a semblance of maturity with more or less defined roles for its members.
+Politicians came to fill that gap and acted as a bridge between the citizenry, which was fairly ignorant, and the arms of government, which was at a distance from the citizens.
 And that was a necessity.

 But in today’s world, things are different.
-People are educated enough, and well informed about their rights and duties.
-There is no discernible gap between those governed and different arms of government, thanks to better communication and transportation.
+People are educated enough and well informed about the society, their rights, and their duties.
+There is no discernible gap between those governed and the different arms of government, thanks to better communication and transportation.
 Since the populace is well read, closer ties exist between the ones governing and the ones governed.
 Politicians, hence, have no role to play.
-They are on their way to becoming an unnecessary baggage.
+They are on their way to becoming unnecessary baggage.

 Signs of Change

-A good sign of this is politician bashing, a common sight of these days.
+A good sign of this is politician bashing, a common sight these days.
 Whether in west or east, irrespective of presidential, military or democratic dispensation, no country is free of this entertainment.
-Nowhere else can this be seen more clearly than in the violent and widespread objections to the continuation of a few privileges, politicians, traditionally, used to enjoy.
+Nowhere else can this be seen more clearly than in the violent and widespread objections to the continuation of a few, even insignificant privileges, politicians, traditionally, used to enjoy.
 (Otherwise, how can things like, “the minister drinking say 300 cups of coffee at government expense”, become newsworthy items?)

 Perhaps due to the above only, the populace is in a sort of disarray.
-There are signs that a significant number of citizens do not feel that their concerns are being addressed by the mainstream parties or the political system.
+There are signs that a significant number of citizens do not feel their concerns well addressed by the mainstream parties or the political system.
 There are two main reasons for this.
 One, from the citizen’s side; they confuse government with politicians, which is because the politicians are the ones most easily identifiable with governance.
-And two, from the politicians’ side, they take the rather lighter responsibility of delivering governance, rather than thinking about governance in the abstract, their rightful job.
+And two, from the politicians’ side, they readily accept the rather lighter responsibility of delivering governance, rather than thinking about governance in the abstract, their rightful job.
 This is because, unlike the past, the best of the generation do not opt for politics as a natural destination.